conan-io/docs/reference/conanfile/attributes.rst

 will be the default way of setting these properties for all generators and also passing custom properties to generators.

-New properties defined for for *CMake* generators family, used by :ref:`CMakeDeps<CMakeDeps>` generator:
+New properties defined for *CMake* generators family, used by :ref:`CMakeDeps<CMakeDeps>` generator:

 - **cmake_file_name** property will affect all cmake generators that accept the ``filenames`` property (*cmake_find_package* and *cmake_find_package_multi*).